Baytown pollen forecast - today, tomorrow and the week ahead

 Will pollen levels change in Baytown tomorrow?

-On 26 June 2026, pollen conditions in Baytown will be different from today, with cypress at low levels, grass at low levels
+On 17 July 2026, pollen conditions in Baytown will be similar to today, with grass at low levels, ambrosia at low levels

 Is pollen expected to decrease in Baytown this week?